michaelLukasik/EigenLaueDiffraction_Working/README.md

 Typical approaches to opical-path tracing employ a fourier-optics approach to solve the wave equation via approximation to first order and using a fourier series to simulate "propogation" of the wave over some distance.

 This approach has three glaring flaws that are often overlooked in favour of simplicity of calculations:
 1) A complete loss of phase information at the point of direct measurement (plotting the intensity).
-This leads to the eponymously dubbed "phase problem" frequently dealt with in modern day cystolography.
+This leads to the eponymously dubbed "phase problem" frequently dealt with in modern day crystolography.
 2) The implicit "squashing" of the third spacial directions when approximating the radiating stucture as a 2-Dimensional Appeture through which the diffraction occurs.
 3) An abandonment of quantum phenomena in favor of a geometric interpretation of scattering within a crystal, which leads to a loss of information in quantum correction effects